 Campaign Materials & Guidelines

-has no authority to regulate political signs.
-Any questions or complaints related to posting of campaign signs in a road or street right-of-way should be directed to VDOT at 703-737-2000 or the individual town offices
+The Electoral Board has no authority to regulate political signs.
+Any questions or complaints related to posting of campaign signs in a road or street right-of-way should be directed to VDOT at 703-737-2000 or the individual town offices in:

 On sample ballots, any official authority statement of a local electoral board or the State Board of Elections must be deleted, and replaced with the publishing candidate's or group's authority statement (or disclaimer).
 For federal offices, the authorization notice required by federal law must be used.
 For all other offices, the required identification on campaign material is specified in the Code of Virginia.